HPCL/ideas-uo/meercat/README.md

 		    }
 		}

+8. Update the following configurations in meercat/website/settings.py
+	1. The location of the json configuraion file for meercat when it is opened.
+The json file is currently called `meercat.config.json` and is in the BASE_DIR directory.

+	2. The REPOS_DIR setting.
+This setting is the directory awhere all repositories analyzed by meercat are located.

-8. Install codemirror js/css files to meercat/static/codemirro/lib
+9. Install codemirror js/css files to meercat/static/codemirro/lib

 	codemirror.js
 	codemirror.css